Heartbreak Jelly Noodles (Shangxin Liangfen, 伤心凉粉)

 Mala Project's Shang Xin Liang Fen

-Come to find out that Málà Project has put its own spin on the translation of shangxin liangfen as “happy tears.”
+Come to find out that Málà Project has put its own spin on the translation of shangxin as “happy tears.”
 According to this 2013 article in China Daily, the name is usually translated as “‘heartbreak jelly’ because it is so spicy that people are said to burst into tears when eating it.”

 The article goes on to say that a restaurant in Chengdu claims to have invented shangxin liangfen and that it successfully acquired a trademark for shangxin noodles in 2005.
 The restaurant has since then spent a great deal of time suing local competitors for using that name, even though some restaurants claim the dish was actually invented during the Qing Dynasty.